Post-Install Configuration

 Configuring Push Server Credentials

-In order to configure the Push Server credentials, you need to first obtain the required value from Apple and Google.
+To configure the Push Server credentials, you need to first obtain the required value from Apple and Google.

 - Key ID

-- A key generated for APNs see official guide.
+- A key generated for APNs, see official guide.

 - Team ID

-- Team Id of your Apple Developer account.
+- Team ID of your Apple Developer account.
 Can be found on the membership details page.

 - Your iOS app bundle (used as a “topic”)